 However, you also want to make sure that your skill is in demand.
 To find out, I am going to use Google Trend to check the popularity of a certain art type.
-I’ve randomly selected oil painting, figure painting and acrylic painting as examples.
+I’ve randomly selected oil painting, figure painting, and acrylic painting as examples.

 If you look closely, each of the art trends is different.
-Oil and acrylic painting seem to be more popular than figure painting, hence that should give you some ideas on which type of art to venture into.
+Oil and acrylic painting seems to be more popular than figure painting, hence that should give you some ideas on which type of art to venture into.

 Another resource that you can check out is TrendHunter.
 It is a community website that regularly posts an updated collection of cutting edge trends from various niches.
-If you checked under the Art & Design Category, you would find some interesting trend.
+If you checked under the Art & Design Category, you would find some interesting trends.
 This week, for example, I discovered that “Tiny Still Life Portraits” is quite a hot topic.